Rigos0/fact-check-modeling/README.md

-A bachelor thesis on modelling argumentation in fact-check reports.
+A bachelor thesis on modeling argumentation in fact-check reports.